cloudevents/sdk-csharp/docs/bindings.md

   - If the message contains content, call the `formatter.DecodeBinaryModeEventData` method to populate the `CloudEvent.Data` property appropriately.
-  - Return the result of `CloudEvent.ValidateForConversion` which will validate the event, and either return the original reference if the event is valid, or throw an appropriate `ArgumentException` otherwise.
+  - Return the result of `Validation.CheckCloudEventArgument` which will validate the event, and either return the original reference if the event is valid, or throw an appropriate `ArgumentException` otherwise.